yeyaansh/padhlo/backend/ISSUES.md

 4. Add Acceptance Rate to each problems use new fields like attempted and solved to the problem to get the value for acceptance rate
 5. When submitting or running the solution, if the solution is not correct my beckend before sending the main or final res.status.send(), it throws this error "AxiosError: Request failed with status code 400  error Request failed with status code 400"
 {{ 4. for this time we skipped the problemsAttemptedPart}}
+6. Need to create two seperate playlists (one for normal problems playlist and another playlist specifically for 'osmosis' fetched problems) - this cause you to make changes in osmosis page (show only osmosis compatible playlists) , in profile page in playlist section when creating new Playlist (an extra option for selecting whether creating for normal playlist or for osmosis playlist..) , and also need to create seperate schema for osmosisPlaylist